Hottest chili pepper: Super-hots

 The new peppers have been termed "super-hots".
 Super-hots are classified as peppers registering over 1 million SHU.

-In 2015, Bosland and his team, using fluorescence microscopy, found that while most peppers store capsaicin primarily in their pith, super-hot varieties tend to store as much in their flesh as they do in their pith.
-While for most peppers removing the pith and seeds also removes much of the heat, for super-hots this is not true.
-Super-hots not only have more capsaicin than other peppers, but also store their capsaicin differently.
-In their report, Bosland et al call it a "novel discovery that these 'super-hot' chili peppers have developed accessorial vesicles on the pericarp tissue in addition to the vesicles on the placental tissue, thus leading to exceedingly high Scoville heat units for these plants."
+In 2015, Bosland and his team, using fluorescence microscopy, found that super-hots not only have more capsaicin than other peppers, but also store their capsaicin differently.
+While for most peppers removing the pith and seeds also removes much of the heat, for super-hots this is not true, as they tend to store as much in their flesh as they do in their pith.
+In their report, Bosland et al. call it a "novel discovery that these 'super-hot' chili peppers have developed accessorial vesicles on the pericarp tissue in addition to the vesicles on the placental tissue, thus leading to exceedingly high Scoville heat units for these plants."

-The theoretical upper limit of super-hots is 16 million SHU, the level of pure capsaicin, but super-hots are likely to top out lower than this, as in any possible fruit, the capsaicin would be diluted by other plant tissues.
-In 2016, Bosland hypothesized a 3 or 4 million SHU pepper.
 Super-hots should be handled with gloves and using eye protection, as contact with even a single seed can cause skin irritation via chili burn.

 Competition and certification

-Chili growers compete with one another "ruthlessly" to create the world's hottest pepper.
-According to Marc Fennell, creator of the podcast It Burns, the competition "is a hugely controversial war – there are scandals, accusations of cheating, death threats."
-According to Maxim, the race has "ignited heated debate" among chiliheads (or chileheads) and raised "deep questions about science, ethics, and honor."
-While competition takes place mainly among UK, Australian, and US growers, the competition in the US is noted for "negativity and fighting."
+Chili growers compete with one another, often "ruthlessly", to create the world's hottest pepper.
+According to Marc Fennell, creator of podcast It Burns, the competition is "a hugely controversial war – there are scandals, accusations of cheating, death threats."
+According to Maxim, the race has "ignited heated debate" among chiliheads and raised "deep questions about science, ethics, and honor."
+Whilst competition mainly takes place among British, Australian, and American growers the competition in the US is noted for its "negativity and fighting."

-The "crowning achievement" is being listed in Guinness World Records.
-Guinness has been criticized by Trinidad Moruga scorpion creator Jim Duffy for "bestowing the title on insufficiently authenticated fruits", and the company has not named a new hottest pepper since recognizing the Carolina Reaper in 2017, despite the entry of at least two contenders.
-Duffy argued in 2011, when Guinness named the Naga Viper the world's hottest pepper, that the hybrid of three peppers (Naga Morich, Trinidad Scorpion and ghost pepper) could not have been developed within the time frame, as a three-way hybrid would require 10 years or longer to create.
+For many chili growers, the "crowning achievement" is being listed in Guinness World Records.
+Guinness named a new hottest pepper in 2023, recognizing the Pepper X with 2.69 million Scoville units.